PerPer08/PerPer08/README.md

 - 💬 You can ask about things that you find interesting about me

-- ▶️ My Hobbies other than computer stuffs are origami
+- ▶️ My Hobbies outside the computer screen are Origami, Aikido, and Tinkering

-- ⚡ Fun fact: My favorite comfort food is peanut and I like constructive criticisms that can help me improve